Optional Summer Opportunities

 Summer Academic Programs

-The four summer academic programs are built to prepare students for Northwestern—specifically students who are the first in their family to attend college, who come from lower-income backgrounds, or who did not have access to AP/IB-level preparation in high school.
-The programs are held remotely, vary in length and focus, and require no fees.
+These four summer academic programs are specifically designed to welcome first-generation and lower-income students to Northwestern and prepare them for success.
+Students who are the first in their family to attend college, who come from lower-income backgrounds, or who did not have access to AP/IB-level preparation in high school are encouraged to apply.
+The programs vary in length from three to five weeks, and each has a slightly different focus.
+Each program includes room and board and any materials necessary to participate.

 Open to new Weinberg College students, this five-week program offers preparation for the first-year science and premed curricula.

 |Hodge EXCEL Scholars Program

-The Melville and Jane Hodge EXCEL Scholars program is an academic summer program for incoming freshmen to the McCormick School of Engineering and Applied Science at Northwestern University.
+The Melville and Jane Hodge EXCEL Scholars program is an academic summer program for first-year students in the McCormick School of Engineering and Applied Science at Northwestern University.
 Participants are selected for their high school accomplishments, leadership skills, and demonstrated commitment to diversity issues.

 |Summer Academic Workshop

-Students who complete the three-week SAW program strengthen their writing skills—earning credit for one 100-level English writing course in the process—and gain key insights and resources for successfully navigating Northwestern.
+Students who complete the three-week SAW program strengthen their writing skills—earning credit for one (1) 100-level English writing course—and gain key insights and resources to successfully navigate Northwestern specifically as first-generation and/or lower-income students.
 Through SAW's partnership with the School of Communication, students will also participate in an experiential learning sequence that explores the capacity of storytelling to shape identities and establish meaningful relationships between people and places.

 Fall Academic Program: SESP Leadership Institute (SLI)